 St. John's University - Manhattan Campus

 New York, NY 10003

 The Manhattan Campus of St. John's University is readily accessible by car, bus, subway.
-We are located 2 blocks south of Chambers Street between Greenwich St. and the West Side Hwy.
+We are located at the coner of 8th St. and 4th Ave, directly across from Cooper Union in the East Village.

 For travel directions, use Google Maps.

 Davis Library Hours

 Monday-Friday – 9 a.m.- 9:45 p.m.

 For more details about specific holidays and closings go to the Davis Library Hours page.

 Today’s Kathryn and Shelby Cullom Davis Library at St. John’s University’s School of Risk Management comprises the world’s largest collection of risk and insurance literature, policies, and related documents, and serves students of risk management, insurance, and actuarial science around the world as a center for study and research.
 The Library’s beginnings date back to 1901, when insurance executives founded The Insurance Society of New York, and began providing study space and material to young people entering the insurance industry.